insomnimus/nodi/src/doc_lib.md

 Nodi uses the [log] crate for the logging; you can use a compatible logger for consumption.

 # Crate Features
-No feature is enabled by default.
+By default, only the `hybrid-sleep` feature is enabled.

 - `midir`: Adds implementations of `Connection` for `midir::MidiOutputConnection`.
 - `verbose-log`: Enables more logging, not recommended unless you really want to see the Ticker tick.
+- `hybrid-sleep`: Makes use of efficient spin-locking for more precise timing, does not tax the cpu because only durations smaller than 4.5 milliseconds will be spin-locked.

 [midir]: https://crates.io/crates/midir
 [midly]: https://crates.io/crates/midly